-5.4.53 Additionally, a new pedestrian crossing facility is required to cross Sherwood Drive from the Station to MK College Campus as well as an improved gateway between the station and Bletchley Park.
+5.4.57 Additionally, a new pedestrian crossing facility is required to cross Sherwood Drive from the Station to MK College Campus as well as an improved gateway between the station and Bletchley Park.
 Even with the potential introduction of an eastern entrance to the railway station, step free access from the existing western railway station entrance to Buckingham Road is still required.

-- 5.4.54 It is important that new residential and employment development has access to high quality open space.
+5.4.58 It is important that new residential and employment development has access to high quality open space.
 Working to that end it is proposed to create a small, publicly accessible, urban park on the former cricket pavilion site on the corner of Buckingham Road and Sherwood Drive.
-The urban park will form a key open space on a new pedestrian route that links up a series of publicly accessible green open spaces extending between the town centre and Newton Leys to the south. - 5.4.55 The new Redway will be part of new and improved public realm that runs through the Buckingham House site linking Eight Belles Park and the former Cricket Ground site.
-A focal piece of public realm is also proposed at the entrance to the Innovation Hub within the Police and Fire Station site and opposite the entrance to the MK College and the Institute of Technology.
+The urban park will form a key open space on a new pedestrian route that links up a series of publicly accessible green open spaces extending between the town centre and Newton Leys to the south.

+5.4.59 The new Redway or leisure route will be part of new and improved public realm that runs through the Buckingham House site linking Eight Belles Park and the former Cricket Ground site.
+A focal point within the public realm is also proposed at the entrance to the Innovation Hub within the Police and Fire Station site and opposite the entrance to the MK College and the Institute of Technology.
 This new piece of pedestrianised public realm will also incorporate the new pedestrian route connecting to the town centre from MK College.

-Figure 5.6 Sherwood Drive - Parameters Plan
+Figure 5.6 - Sherwood Drive: Parameters Plan